kredati/cin3008w19/syllabus.md

 ## Unit 3: The Invention of Computational Personhood
 ### Week 9, March 11: Computation and Persons
 #### Guide: Sarah
-* Selections from _The New Media Reader_ (Bush, Sutherland, Engelbart, etc.)
-* Stewart Brand, _The Whole Earth Catalog_
-* Fred Turner, _From Counterculture to Cyberculture_, selections
+* Fred Turner, "The Shifting Politics of the Computational Metaphor," from _From Counterculture to Cyberculture_
-* Joseph Weisenbaum, _Computer Power and Human Reason_, selections
-* Tung-Hui Hu, Introduction and "Time Sharing and Virtualization," from _A Prehistory of the Cloud_
+* Tung-Hui Hu, "Time Sharing and Virtualization," from _A Prehistory of the Cloud_
+* Vannevar Bush, "As We May Think"
+* J.C.R.
+Licklider, "Man-Computer Symbiosis"
+* Douglas Engelbart, "Augmenting Human Intellect" (excerpts, as printed in _The New Media Reader_)
+* Engelbart et al., "A Research Center for Augmenting Human Intellect"
+* Theodor Nelson, "Computer Lib/Dream Machine" (excerpts, as printed in _The New Media Reader_)
+* Alan Kay and Adele Goldberg, "Personal Dynamic Media"
+* Joseph Weizembaum, Introduction and chs.
+1 and 10, from _Computing Power and Human Reason_
-* Screening (for this week): Engelbart and Sutherland demos (excerpts); etc.; total run time approx 30 mins.
+* Screening (for this week, & for next): Engelbart and Sutherland demos (excerpts); total run time approx 45 mins.

 ### Week 10, March 18: The Invention of Screen Space
 #### Guide: Patrick